rust-bitcoin/rust-bitcoin/CONTRIBUTING.md

 New changes may format the code with `rustfmt`, but they should not re-format any existing code for maintaining diff size small, keeping `git blame` intact and reduce review time.
-All PRs introducing large blocks of re-formatted code will not be reviewed.
+Repository maintainers may not review PRs introducing large blocks of re-formatted code.

 You may check the [discussion on the formatting](https://github.com/rust-bitcoin/rust-bitcoin/issues/172) and [how it is planned to coordinate it with crate refactoring](https://github.com/rust-bitcoin/rust-bitcoin/pull/525)